Food & Beverage

 In-duct Evaporative Cooling /

+Modern evaporative cooling systems are highly efficient, energy-efficient and dependable, designed to utilize the adiabatic cooling process to regulate indoor conditions with ease.
 When 2.2 lbs (1kg) of moisture is delivered to the air by an adiabatic humidifier, 680W of evaporative cooling is achieved.
 As a single adiabatic humidifier can provide up to 2,200 lbs/hr (1,000 kg/h) of moisture from as little as 300W of electricity, their potential for providing low cost adiabatic cooling in air handling units is great.

 2.2 lbs (1kg) of adiabatic humidification provides 680W of evaporative cooling

 Humidity is added to the incoming fresh air stream, reducing its temperature whilst increasing its humidity.
-This conditioned air is supplied directly to the room with a high percentage of the room air being exhausted, rather than re-circulated, to maintain a low humidity level in the room.
+This conditioned air is supplied directly to the room with a high percentage of the room air being exhausted, rather than re-circulated, to maintain a low relative humidity level in the room.

 Direct evaporative cooling in an air handling unit, raises the humidity and reduces the temperature